Economy of Louisville, Kentucky

 Since it earliest days, the economy of Louisville, Kentucky, has been underpinned by the shipping and cargo industries.
-Today, Louisville, Kentucky is home to dozens of companies and organizations across several industrial classifications.
+Today, Louisville is home to dozens of companies and organizations across several industrial classifications.

 Shipping and logistics

 The city's location at the Falls of the Ohio, and its unique position in the central United States (and other origins) to the mouth of the Mississippi River, the Gulf of Mexico, and beyond.
 The Louisville and Nashville Railroad was also an important link between the industrialized northern cities and the South.

 Louisville's importance to the shipping industry continues today with the presence of the Worldport air hub for UPS.
 The city's location at the crossroads of three major Interstate highways (I-64, I-65 and I-71) also contributes to its modern-day strategic importance to the shipping and cargo industry.
 In addition, the Port of Louisville continues Louisville's river shipping presence at Jefferson Riverport International.
 As of 2003, Louisville ranks as the seventh-largest inland port in the United States.